naziafakhruddin/hangman/README.md

 6. Click on game won or loose notification button to restart the game.
 7. Click on help to see above instructions during the game.

+Following screenshot shows user interface(UI) of the game.
 ![Hangman Game](./HangmanPic.PNG)